C-12: Final Resistance

-C-12: Final Resistance is a third-person shooter video game developed by SCE Cambridge Studio and published by Sony Computer Entertainment exclusively for the PlayStation.
+C-12: Final Resistance, stylised as (c-12) Final Resistance, is a third-person shooter video game developed and published by Sony Computer Entertainment for the PlayStation.
 The story is set in the future, as aliens have invaded in an attempt to harvest all of Earth's carbon resources (C-12 is a reference to 12C, the most abundant Isotopes of carbon).
-The player uses Lieutenant Riley Vaughan, a cybernetic human soldier, and member of the underground resistance.
-The player undertakes missions played out in a third-person view, killing aliens and cyborgs, collecting weapons and keys, and the like.
+The player controls Lieutenant Riley Vaughan, a cybernetic human soldier, and member of the underground resistance.
+The player undertakes missions played out in a third-person view, killing aliens and cyborgs, collecting weapons and keys.
+It was the last game developed by Sony Computer Entertainment Europe to be released on the PlayStation, as they would pivot their attention to the PlayStation 2.
+The game received mixed reviews.